Beaudesert, Queensland: Rail

-The standard gauge Brisbane-Sydney railway line runs through Bromelton, a few kilometres west of Beaudesert.
+The standard gauge Brisbane–Sydney railway line runs through Bromelton, a few kilometres west of Beaudesert.
 This line is used by NSW TrainLink Sydney to Brisbane XPT passenger services and Aurizon, Pacific National and SCT Logistics freight services to Sydney, Melbourne, Wollongong and Adelaide.
-Services ceased calling at Bromelton station in 1994.

 The Beaudesert railway line ran from the outer Brisbane suburb of Bethania to Beaudesert and was in regular use from 1886 to 1996.
-Until 1991 it had served the meat-packing plant on the outskirts of the town.